 With 33 distinct departments each encompassing additional bureaus and divisions, departmental collaboration and communication is of the highest importance to the City of Chicago.
 In the legacy system, departments were siloed and rarely worked together to resolve resident service requests.
 Even when a request would transfer from department to department, the legacy system did not fully support the transfer of information often necessary to properly carry out the work.

-Since Chicago’s 311 system is one of the largest in the nation- taking in requests for everything from graffiti complaints to senior well-being checks- the system interacts with nearly every city department.
+Since Chicago’s 311 system is one of the largest in the nation, taking in requests for everything from graffiti complaints to senior well-being checks, the system interacts with nearly every city department.
 CHI311 sits at the center of a web of over 15 inter-related and non-related systems used by each department.
-It is the system integrations that allow departments and city vendors to receive a work order, complete the work, and close out the request without having to log into a separate system.
+It’s the system integrations that allow departments and city vendors to receive a work order, complete the work, and close out the request without having to log into a separate system.

 The legacy system housed thousands of reports used by 311 and city departments.
-To ensure we did not remove functionality from departments on the new system, our team recreated essential city reports using Salesforce’s reporting capabilities within Service Cloud but also through Salesforce’s Einstein Analytics.
-This allows users to access the same data points they had in the old system and also create and run their own reports using the additional data in the new system.
+To ensure we did not remove functionality from departments on the new system, our team recreated essential city reports using Salesforce’s reporting capabilities within Service Cloud, but also through Salesforce’s Einstein Analytics.
+This allows users to access the same data points they had in the old system, but to also create and run their own reports using the additional data in the new system.

 Since all data within Salesforce is reportable, our team further improved the department experience by creating unique dashboards that provide key performance metrics upon login that are customizable by department or individual user such as number of work orders completed/open, resource performance, cases by source, and more.

-While duplication detection existed in the legacy system, it was not modern enough to assist departments with case or resource management.
-Our team worked with AIS, 311, and every department to identify the duplication criteria used by the legacy system and update it as necessary.
-In the new system, when a request is entered by a 311 operator or by a resident via the community portal or mobile app it is run through duplication criteria set for that specific request.
+While duplication detection existed in the legacy system, it was not modern enough to help assist departments with case or resource management.
+Our team worked with DoIT, 311, and every department to identify the duplication criteria used by the legacy system and update it as necessary.
+In the new system, when a request is entered by a 311 operator or by a resident via the community portal or mobile app it’s run through duplication criteria set for that specific request.